dpmerrell/dpmerrell.github.io/_posts/2017-05-05-advanced-ML-project.markdown

 theory underlying machine learning.
 It was taught by Dr. [Xiaojin (Jerry) Zhu](http://pages.cs.wisc.edu/~jerryzhu/).

-The material was interesting, though it was clear that the course was of secondary importance to Dr. Zhu---little work was required of us.
-It inevitably took a back seat to my research as the semester went on (though I did get high marks in the course).

-One of the few things we *did* have to do was a course project.
+One of the things we had to do was a course project.
 Since CS761 was a theory course, the project needed to be of a theoretical nature.
 Rather than merely *applying* machine learning to some problem, we were expected to peruse the theoretical machine learning literature and try making some contribution to the